St. Bartholomew's Day massacre in the provinces

-The St Bartholomew's Day Massacre in the Provinces refers to a series of killings that took place in towns across France between August and October 1572.
-A reaction to news of the St. Bartholomew's Day massacre in Paris, total deaths are estimated as between 3,000 to 5,000, roughly equivalent to those incurred in Paris.
+The St. Bartholomew's Day massacre in the provinces refers to a series of killings that took place in towns across France between August and October 1572.
+A reaction to news of the St. Bartholomew's Day massacre in Paris, total deaths are estimated as between 3,000 and 5,000, roughly equivalent to those incurred in Paris.
 These events severely impacted Huguenot communities outside their strongholds in Southern France; the deaths combined with fear and distrust of Catholic intentions resulted in a large wave of conversions, while many others went into exile.

 Responsibility was traditionally placed on Charles IX himself, who was alleged to have provided secret orders for the extermination of the Huguenots to municipal governors.
-However lack of direct evidence for this means historians now view the massacres as driven by zealous Catholics within provincial administrations or the court, who either knowingly or unknowingly deceived themselves as to the Kings wishes regarding the fate of the Huguenots.
+However lack of direct evidence for this means historians now view the massacres as driven by zealous Catholics within provincial administrations or the court, who either knowingly or unknowingly deceived themselves as to the King's wishes regarding the fate of the Huguenots.

 Culpability

 For the Protestant polemicists of the sixteenth century onwards, there was no question that the massacres had been personally directed by Charles IX and his secret council, and this was largely the position adopted by historians into the nineteenth century.
 However, these assumptions began to unravel as historians investigated the archives in the early twentieth century.
-They discovered Charles despatched two sets of letters to the provinces, on 24th and 28 August respectively, in which he ordered recipients to comply with the Peace of Saint-Germain-en-Laye and protect local Protestants from violence.
+They discovered Charles despatched two sets of letters to the provinces, on 24 and 28 August respectively, in which he ordered recipients to comply with the Peace of Saint-Germain-en-Laye and protect local Protestants from violence.

 Although Calvinist historians were aware of these instructions, they suggested they were simply a cunning charade to disguise his true orders to his governors, which would be delivered orally.
 There is little evidence for this assertion, since the councillors of Rouen were rebuked by the king for failing to keep the peace, and after the massacre in Lyon in September local officials critiqued it in their correspondence with the king, fearing his disapproval.
 Indeed, by the end of September they had removed their prior endorsement of the massacre, to bring themselves into line with royal policy.